“A weekend trip to PAI! On Scooters? Yeah let’s do this!”

 DAY 3 MAE HONG SON – PAI – CHIANG MAI

-On the next day we went on to Pai, a small town in the north of Thailand, that is surrounded my mountains.
+On the next day we went on to Pai with our scooters, a small town in the north of Thailand, that is surrounded my mountains.
 This town is Hippy paradise!
 Wooden signs painted in various colours, Bars, hammocks, colourful cocktail menus and heaps of laid-back people.
 Old women sit on he streets, smoke joints and grin at you with the biggest smiles I had ever seen.
 If you want to relax, meet some travellers and just hang out for a while without partying too hard, Pai is the place to be.

-Unfortunately we only had a few hours there, because there were some mountains to pass before going back to Chiang Mai.
+Unfortunately we only had a few hours there, because there were some mountains to pass with the scooters before going back to Chiang Mai.
 I would have loved to stay longer, but will definitely come back in the future.
 If you plan to visit Laos after Thailand, you can easily stop in Pai first.

 On our way back, I was still complaining about Alex being way too slow, when Karma stroke back.
 I crashed my scooter on gravel, whilst … wait for it … riding along the street with about 5km/h.
 Seriously!
 I could not have been slower, hahaha!
 The Scooter was scratched really badly.
 I tried to hide it a bit when bringing it back to the rental service, but when he asked me if I had any accidents, the blood, that was running down my foot kind of gave me away.
 The scooter was insured and I was sure that my foot would heal on its own.
 My foot decided not to heal, but doubled its size overnight.